We give an overview of approximations for the factorial function, convergent or asymptotic,

 ![]() |

 First I thought that I had discovered a new family of formulas.
 However, a closer examination showed that I had rediscovered the Wehmeier formula while I was contemplating the Ramanujan formula.
-Nevertheless, I left the L-formula in the table because I think this alternative way to look at the Wehmeier formula throw some light on the structure of the Ramanujan formula.
+Nevertheless, I left the L-formula in the table because I think this alternative way to look at the Wehmeier formula throws some light on the structure of the Ramanujan formula.

 => Update Aug, 2006: S. Ramanujan's Formula